marcwie/corona-data-donation-long-covid/README.md

 # Setup

-After gaining data access you can interact with the database by creating a file named `.env` in the root of the repository using the following template and filling in your credentials.
+After gaining data access you will receive instructions for setting up a VPN.
+You can then interact with the database by creating a file named `.env` in the root of the repository using the following template and filling in your credentials.
 Do not add this file to your git repository.

 ```
 HOST =